wondergrandma/BDS_DATABASE/README.md

 User can add, delete and update user in database.
 Also can use tool for searching.

-Connection to PG admin database is provided by code down below.
+Connection to PG admin database is provided by code down below and external library Psycopg2.

 ```
 DB_HOST = "localhost"